 - 2 cups of bread cut into 1 inch cubes - egg bread makes it more like flan

-- 1 tsp cinnamon and 1/2 tsp of ground nutmeg (or 1 cup of rhubarb cut into 1/2 inch pieces)
+- 1 tsp cinnamon and 1/2 tsp of ground nutmeg (or 1 cup of fresh or frozen rhubarb cut into 1/2 inch pieces)

 Preheat oven to 350 degrees and grease a 13x9" baking dish